TimothyJones/github-cognito-openid-wrapper/README.md

 Contributions are welcome, especially for the missing features!
 Pull requests and issues are very welcome.

+## FAQ

+### How do I use this to implement Cognito logins in my app?

+Login requests from your app go directly to Cognito, rather than this shim.
+This is because the shim sits only between Cognito and GitHub, not between your app and GitHub.
+See the [Cognito app integration instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html) for more details.

+### Can I use this shim to connect to GitHub directly from another OpenID client?

+Yes.
+Although this implementation isn't complete, it does follow the OpenID spec, and is complete enough to be able to use it as an OpenID connect provider.
+I've left instructions out, as this readme is complex enough already.
+See the missing features section above for one or two caveats.

+### How do I contact you to tell you that I built something cool with this code?

+If you build anything cool, ping me [@JonesTim](https://twitter.com/JonesTim) on twitter (or open an issue if you have any problems).

 ## License

 [BSD 3-Clause License](LICENSE)